Lori Province

 Lori (Լոռի, /hy/) is a province (marz) of Armenia.
 It is located in the north of the country, bordering Georgia.
 Vanadzor is the capital and largest city of the province.
 Other important towns include Stepanavan, Alaverdi, and Spitak.
 It is home to the UNESCO World Heritage Sites of Haghpat and Sanahin monasteries and the well-preserved Akhtala monastery.

 The province was heavily damaged during the 1988 Armenian earthquake.

 The province is served by the Stepanavan Airport.

 Etymology

-The name Lori (Լոռի) is of Armenian origin (from Armenian "quail"), first appeared in the 11th century when King David I Anhoghin founded the fortified city of Lori.
+The name Lori (Լոռի) is of Armenian origin (from Armenian "quail"), and first appeared in the 11th century when King David I Anhoghin founded the fortified city of Lori.
 The fortress-city became the capital of the Kingdom of Tashir-Dzoraget in 1065.
 The name Lori later spread through the region and replaced the original name of Tashir.